yegor256/blog/_posts/2016/may/2016-05-24-who-is-project-manager.md

 A **project manager** (PM) is the one who predicts the future.
 The PM knows in what state <i>W<sub>2</sub></i> the world will be when the project is finished.
-If the PM doesn't know or is in doubt&mdash;it's a bad PM.
-If the PM knows and is certain about it&mdash;it's a good PM.
+If the PM doesn't know or is in doubt---it's a bad PM.
+If the PM knows and is certain about it---it's a good PM.
 That's it.

 And I have to say, in that coffee making project you were a lousy PM.
 Did you know what was the probability of the project being finished without a cup of coffee